mikepan/GameEngineBook/text/04-Animation.md

 There is only one thing missing.
 We need to alternate between the two animations: the walking and the idle one.
 With the latest file open, select RigMomo and in the Logic Editor, make the following changes:

-\*\*\* Begin Numbered List

-1.Change the Always sensor to a Keyboard sensor with Key set to W.
+1. Change the Always sensor to a Keyboard sensor with Key set to W.

-2.Add a Property Sensor to check whether the frame property is between 39 and 40.
+2. Add a Property Sensor to check whether the frame property is between 39 and 40.
 Set Invert and turn on Positive and Negative Pulse modes.

-3.Connect the Property Sensor to the Motion actuator (Move Forward).
+3. Connect the Property Sensor to the Motion actuator (Move Forward).

-\*\*\* End Numbered List

 These changes can be seen in Figure 4.54.
 What you are doing here first is to set the action to play when the W key is pressed.
 Since the Action Actuator is set to Loop End, the animation will still play for a few more frames.
 In order to make Momo keep moving forward, you need to keep the Motion Actuator active until the frame played is not the final (40).
 That way when you release the key, you ensure that the Momo animation is in the beginning of its animation cycle, ready to blend with the idle action.